 No. This degree prepares people who want to work in university administration and does not satisfy any P-12 or postsecondary teaching certification requirement.

-The internship provides you with the opportunity to work in a different setting related to higher education.
-You will complete, under the supervision of the course instructor and a site supervisor, a significant project or projects that allow you to apply what you learned from your program of study.
+An important part of your education as a professional in higher education is gaining practical and broad experience.
+You will complete, under the supervision of the course instructor and a site supervisor, a significant project that allow you to apply what you learned from your program of study.
 The internship activities cannot include projects within your current scope of responsibilities.
-It is taken within the last 9 hours of the program and requires a minimum of 105 contact hours.
-You should contact your adviser one semester before you plan to take the internship course to discuss what you are considering.
+In addition, as part of your exit requirement, you will take a course that explores the processes of organizational improvement in higher education, the actors who contribute to such improvements, and the challenges to improvement.

 The purpose of an internship is to provide you with on-site work experience in an area of college and university administration.
 The internship should allow you to gain new knowledge and apply program coursework to a work setting relevant to your academic and professional goals.
 The experience can also be helpful to the goal of gaining a new position, advancing in a career, or as professional development at your current work site.